Skip to content

 Domains inside a VPC

-For OpenSearch Service domains that you create inside a virtual private cloud (VPC), an elastic network interface is placed in the VPC for each data node.
+For OpenSearch Service domains that you create inside a virtual private cloud (VPC), each data node in the VPC has an elastic network interface.
 The network interfaces forward network traffic to your domain.

-To check connectivity with the network interfaces to your domain inside the VPC, complete the following these steps:
+To check connectivity between the network interfaces and your domain, complete the following steps:

 1. Run one of the following commands to get the network interface IP addresses in your VPC: